mikkokam/NUI/README.md

 NUI - Natural UI
 ================
-**NUI for mobile devices.** NOTE: Just a rapid proof-of-concept so far.
+**NUI for mobile devices.** This is just a rapid proof-of-concept so far.

 ####DEMO: http://codepen.io/mikkokam/full/Geotz

 ####USAGE: Check the src/www/index.html - or the Codepen demo.

 Load the required js (**Ionic**, then `velocity.js`, `velocity.ui.js` and `Box2dWeb.js`).

 After them, load NUI: `nui.ionic.js` and `nui.ionic.box2d.js`.

 Add an attribute (`nui-tiltable`, `nui-touchable` or `nui-body`) to some element in your html.
 That's it.

+Use at your own risk, this is an [MVP](http://en.wikipedia.org/wiki/Minimum_viable_product) for now and things will change.
 Documentation coming later.

 ---------------

 ####Goals:
-* Enable the user to directly manipulate, drag, and throw any UI element,
+* Enable the end user to directly manipulate, drag, and throw any UI element,
 * using touch and multi-touch with inertia, plus tilting/orienting the device.
-* Let elements automatically interact with each others, using natural and intuitive phenomena from physics.
+* Let elements interact with each others, using natural and intuitive phenomena from physics.
 * Make this very easy for anyone to implement in code.
 No canvas, just plain DOM elements.
-Declarative, i.e. an element is declared to be tiltable by an HTML attribute > it automatically starts reacting to the device orientation.
+Declarative, i.e. an element is declared to be tiltable by an HTML attribute > it starts reacting to the device orientation.

 ---------------

 We are testing these principles using [Ionic framework](http://ionicframework.com/).
-This enables rapid building of web apps and iOS and Android apps.
+Ionic is a great framework, enabling rapid building of (web apps and) iOS and Android apps.

-NUI includes **Angular/Ionic modules** to enable declaring any DOM element to respond to drag and multi-touch, accelerometer input or calculations from a 2D physics engine: gravity, collisions, inertia, friction and several others.
+We want to build NUI in form of **Angular/Ionic modules**.
+The modules enable declaring any DOM element to respond to drag and multi-touch, accelerometer input or calculations from a 2D physics engine: gravity, collisions, inertia, friction and several others.
+We are still figuring out the best ways to wire up everything - to include joints, triggers and events easily.

 ##Natural UI
 From CLI to GUI, and now to NUI